aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 5. In the Function Code menu, select **Edit Code Inline** <br/>
 6. In a separate window, from the Cloud 9 Terminal, navigate to the folder where you cloned the Git Repo, select and open PollyLambda.py <br/>
 7. Delete the default handler code and copy and paste the code in the Lambda function <br/>
-8. For Runtime Choose Python 2.7 <br/>
+8. For Runtime Choose Python 3.7 <br/>
 9. In the Handler, replace with lambda_function.lambda_handler. <br/>
+10. Increase timeout limit for this function by scrolling down to 'Basic settings', click Edit, increase timeout from 3 to 30 seconds.
+Click Save

 Examine this Lambda function.
 It is triggered whenever a message is published to the SNS topic you created earlier.
 Upon this trigger, lambda is authorized to invoke Amazon Polly, an AI service which converts text into lifelike speech.